Statewide risk intelligence

 City hotspots

-Highest historical exposure across New Mexico.
+Highest composite exposure across New Mexico.

 Portales, NM